 Our first donation in 2008 was four Allegheny serviceberries to the school environment club:

-Add 1,000 living trees to Cambridge village forest by 2020: through 2018 over 950 living trees have been added to the Cambridge village forest.
+Add 1,000 living trees to Cambridge village forest by 2020:

 History: Founded 2007 in Cambridge

 Who can buy trees?
 Anyone - regardless of where one lives.
 Order trees by email or phone call and choose between curbside pickup in Cambridge or delivery to your home for a nominal fee.

 The number of tree species in Cambridge has grown from 35 to 164 since 2004.
 The following trees can be observed growing throughout our community: